hansroland/reflex-dom-inbits/tutorial.md

 ### Syntactic Sugar with (&) and (.~)

 *TextInputConfig* is a normal Haskell record structure with accessor functions.
-You can use the following code to create a textInput widget configured with an initial value:
+You can use the following code to create a TextInput widget configured with an initial value:

 ```textInput def { _textInputConfig_initialValue = "0"}```